Estadio Alfredo Harp Helú: MLB Mexico City Series

 Estadio Alfredo Harp Helú hosts the MLB Mexico City Series.
 The first series, scheduled to be played in April 2020, were canceled due to the COVID-19 pandemic.

 The series returned in 2023 with the San Diego Padres and the San Francisco Giants playing in Mexico City on 29 and 30 April 2023.
 The Padres won the first game, 16–11, and won the second, 6–4.
 The crowd was heavily biased towards the Padres, who are based very close to the Mexican border, and attracted fans from the U.S. and from across Mexico.
 Due to the high altitude and hitter-friendly dimensions of the stadium, the first game included 11 home runs from 10 different players, tying an MLB record.

-The 2024 series is scheduled to feature the Houston Astros and the Colorado Rockies.
+The 2024 series featured the Houston Astros and the Colorado Rockies playing in Mexico City on 27 and 28 April 2024, with the Astros winning both games.